Capstone-Projects-2023-Fall/project-ar-pet-pals/documentation/docs/system-architecture/components.md

 ![Class Diagram](img/pet-behavior-cd.png)

-## Databse Integration
+## Database Integration
 User and pet information will be stored in a connected database.
 Upon reboots of the app, new users logging, or major setting changes, the database will accessed to retrieve relevant data.
+This database will be hosted on an Microsoft Azure Linux server which will be hosted on the cloud, and will have an API that will connect the application with said said database.
+This API should only let authorized users access database resources like pet information, and should keep the user's data confidential and safe.

 **Classes**
 - DatabaseManager: Manages connections, retrievals, and updates to the database.